Sardinia itinerary

 This morning Fabrizio will take us on one of the area’s classic walks heading up a long valley behind our hotel, before climbing up to Mt Tiscali, a ridge where the remains of two prehistoric settlements are hidden in a huge limestone cavern – a completely stunning and unexpected sight.
 (6.5 kms, 3 hrs, 329 ascent).

-After a barbeque lunch, we’ll head back to our hotel, time for a swim in the pool and relax for dinner.
-(Lunch/dinner)
+After a barbeque lunch, we’ll head back to our hotel, allowing time for a swim in the pool and a relax before dinner.
+(Lunch/Dinner)

 Day 10

-This morning we leave the mountains behind us and head north to one of the most celebrated bits of coastline in Europe, the Costa Smeralda, which has been a ‘jetset’ destination since it was developed by the Aga Khan in the 1960s, driving to our base for the next three days.
+This morning we leave the mountains behind us and head north to one of the most celebrated bits of coastline in Europe, the Costa Smeralda, which has been a ‘jetset’ destination since it was developed by the aga Khan in the 1960s, driving to our base for the next three days.
+We will have lunch in an agriturismo nearby.

 Day 11